Traffic signal removal at West 20th Avenue and Oak Street

 Hello, Because of the high volume of traffic and the excessive speeding which occurs along 20th, what is the plan to keep walking pedestrians and bike riders safe, and to keep drivers speeds down?
 Speeding has been a huge issue along 20th and the traffic signals slow drivers down.
 Thank you, Alicia/resident

-Ala asked 10 months ago
+Ala asked over 1 year ago

 Thanks for your interest in this project and asking your question.